pat-coady/web_scrape/README.md

-# web_scrape
-Some very basics (and hacky) code to scape product data sheets from web sites.
+# simple setup and scripts to pull pdfs from dynamic web pages

+## prerequisites

+1. Only tested on Linux AMD64
+2. Git installed

+` sudo apt install -y git-all`